 TTM: trailing 12 months

-There are currently 2.6 million Lockheed Martin Corporation shares held short by investors – that's known as Lockheed Martin Corporation's "short interest".
-This figure is 21.7% up from 2.2 million last month.
+There are currently 2.8 million Lockheed Martin Corporation shares held short by investors – that's known as Lockheed Martin Corporation's "short interest".
+This figure is 2.4% down from 2.8 million last month.

 There are a few different ways that this level of interest in shorting Lockheed Martin Corporation shares can be evaluated.